-- Not to misrepresent oneself or the Bourbon Public Library or the Internet carrier.
+- Not to misrepresent oneself, the Bourbon Public Library, or the Internet carrier.

 The Bourbon Public Library and the Internet carrier make no warranties, expressed or implied, that functions or contents of the system will meet any user’s specific requirements, or that it will be error-free or trouble-free current or uninterrupted: nor shall the Bourbon Public Library be liable for any direct or indirect, incidental, or consequential damages (including loss of data, information or income) sustained or incurred in connection with the use, operation, or inability to use the system.

 In consideration for the privilege of using the internet carrier and for having access to the information contained on the system, users hereby release and hold harmless the Bourbon Public Library, the operators of the Internet carrier and any institution with which they are affiliated from any and all claims of any nature arising from the use, or inability to use the internet system.
 The Bourbon Public Library is not responsible for debt incurred on the Internet.

 Users whose conduct with a computer resource on the internet violates federal, state or local laws will be prosecuted to the full extent of the law.
 Evidence of illegal activity will be reported to the proper authorities.
 Bourbon Public Library will cooperate with the authorities in the investigations of illegal activities.